polterguy/magic.endpoint/README.md

 * `POST`
 * `PUT`
 * `DELETE`
+* `PATCH`

-The default service implementation, will resolve everything after the _"magic/"_ parts in the given URL, to a Hyperlambda file that can be found relatively beneath your _"files/"_ folder.
+The default service implementation, will resolve everything after the _"magic/"_ parts in the given URL, to a Hyperlambda file that can be found relatively beneath your _"/files/"_ folder.
 Although, technically, exactly where you physically put your files on disc, can be configured through your _"appsettings.json"_ file.
-The HTTP VERB is assumed to be the last parts of your filename, before its extension, implying an HTTP GET request such as the following.
+The HTTP VERB is assumed to be the last parts of your filename, before its extension, implying an HTTP request such as the following.

 ```
-magic/modules/foo/bar
+GET magic/modules/foo/bar
 ```

 Will resolve to the following physical file on disc.